 Coffee and Classics

-Wake up Saturday mornings to the smell of your morning coffee and the sound of artists chatting all things theater.
-These hour-long panel discussions are an opportunity to gather together in a conversational space and hear directly from artists and directors in the US and abroad about a range of topics impacting the future of theater around the world.
+Our Coffee and Classic series has concluded, but join us for the recording on a Saturday mornings with a cozy cup of your morning coffee and the sound of artists chatting all things theater.
+These hour-long panel discussions are an opportunity to hear directly from artists and directors in the US and abroad about a range of topics impacting the future of theater around the world.

 "Marat/Sade" by Peter Weiss